jayakrishnagaddam/Movie-Library-System/README.md

 # Movie-Library-System
 A secured Movie Library System to search and know about different movies by their categories and genres.

+Note : Website link is in the repository description...

 Specialities :

 1.Search through numerous number of movies, Artists and years